aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

 *us-east-1* with your target AWS region and *rp2-backend-us-east-1* with your S3 bucket.

-Once the execution is successful, you should be able to login to AWS Management Console, navigate to AWS CodeBuild service and see the newly created project named something like *rp2-cicd-pipeline-abcd1234*.
+Once the build execution is successful, you should be able to login to AWS Management Console, navigate to AWS CodeBuild service and see the newly created project named something like *rp2-cicd-pipeline-abcd1234*.

 ### Deploy Solution